 - 1/4 tsp sesame or canola oil, plus 1-2 extra teaspoons for searing the salmon

 Place salmon filets on a cutting board and season generously with salt on all sides to dry-brine it.
 Place filets in a single layer inside either a vacuum sealable bag or a zipper-lock bag.
-Add olive oil and ginger into the bag and quickly use your hands to coat each side of the salmon with the olive oil and ginger Seal the bag (either by zipping it closed or using a vacuum sealer) and let rest in the fridge for 30 minutes or overnight.
+Add olive oil into the bag and quickly use your hands to coat each side of the fish.
+Seal the bag (either by zipping it closed or using a vacuum sealer) and let rest in the fridge for 30 minutes or overnight.
 Note this step is key for firming up the texture of the salmon.

 Meanwhile, fill a large pot or tub with water and attach the sous vide circulator to the side.
 Set the circulator to your desired temperature (110F for soft and buttery, 120F for tender and flaky).